jordanparker6/COVID-19/README.md

 Then view https://localhost:3000 in the browser.

-## Techncial Specifications
+## Technical Specifications

 - This dashboard was built using Typescript and React.
-- The base of the proejct was the Create-React-App Typescript template.
+- The base of the project was the Create-React-App Typescript template.
 - Visualisation have been built using both d3.js and React.
 - The React Hooks API has been used exclusively.